Prior to each visit, we ask you to complete our boarding check-in form.

 All dogs who stay at our home must have a designated emergency contact in the DC metro area.
 Friends or family outside of the DC metro area will not be able to help you, us, or your dog in the event of an emergency at our home.
 Your emergency contact should be someone who could guarantee receipt of your dog in the event of an emergency at our home.
 If you do not have someone in the DC metro area who could serve as an emergency contact, a commercial boarding facility in the DC metro area may be used (but only if your dog has been pre-socialized at that boarding facility).
 While we never expect a compromise in our capacity to care for your dog, we do acknowledge there are forces beyond our control (a death in our family that calls us away from town, etc.).

-For referrals made in 2023 or after: existing clients who refer a new dog to us receive $75 toward future boarding.
-Existing clients receive this credit after the following two conditions are met:
+Existing clients who refer a new dog to us receive $100 toward future boarding.
+Existing clients receive this credit after

 - The new dog stays with us for regular boarding within 4 months of its successful socialization.